Overview of legislative changes in 2021

-Putting Members' Interests First legislation
+Putting Members' Interests First

-Putting Members’ Interests First (PMIF) law was passed in September 2019.
-It aims to prevent certain people being charged for insurance inside their super that they may not need.
-The PMIF law affects:
+This legislation came into effect on 1 April 2020.
+It aims to prevent certain people from being charged for insurance inside super that they may not need.
+It affects:

 - members with a super balance under $6,000